cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_05_ads_helm_chart_1_Database.md

 ## Step 2: First Install

 We will see what the helm chart looks like now!
-Execute
+Execute the following in bulletinboard-ads folder and Inspect installation.
 ```bash
 $ helm install .
 ```
-in bulletinboard-ads folder.

-Inspect installation
-<details><summary>example printout:</summary><p>
+<details><summary>An example printout:</summary><p>

 ```bash
 $ helm list